23 Good Work Habit Examples to Build a Successful Career

 1. Think about everything you want to achieve in the next three months and create an action plan for success.

 2. Each day, review these goals and analyze your progress.
-If you find that you are spending time on projects that don't relate to one of your S.M.A.R.T. goals, eliminate it or delegate it to another person.
+If you are spending time on projects that don't relate to one of your S.M.A.R.T. goals, eliminate it or delegate it to another person.

-3. Evaluate your overall success after three months to see where you could have made improvements, and where you were really able to excel.
+3. Evaluate your overall success after three months to see where you could have made improvements and where you excelled.

-4. Moving forward, create new goals for the future that are even more challenging, and continue to prioritize your daily activities to ensure that you are always working towards your S.M.A.R.T. goals.
+4. Moving forward, create new goals that are even more challenging for the future, and continue to prioritize your daily activities to ensure that you are always working towards your S.M.A.R.T. goals.

-To learn more about this concept, be sure to check out our ultimate guide to setting and achieving SMART goals.
+To learn more about this concept, check out our ultimate guide to setting and achieving SMART goals.

 4. Say No to Low-Priority Activities

 Don't be afraid to turn down requests to work on projects that don't align with your objectives.
-While we all have to spend some time doing things we do not want to do, often we agree to projects because we don’t want to disappoint others.
+While we all have to spend some time doing things we do not want to, we often agree to projects because we don’t want to disappoint others.

 Don't make it a work habit to always agree to things that are asked of you.
 Rather, only spend your time working on the projects that directly relate to your purpose.

-This does not mean that you are making excuses to get out of helping other people.
-It simply means that you have a valid point of not having the capacity to spend time on a task that is not your priority.
+This does not mean that you are making excuses to avoid helping other people.
+It simply means that you have a valid point about not having the capacity to spend time on a task that is not your priority.

 People are often hesitant to say “no” because of the fear of the reaction from other people when you’re insinuating that their priorities are not your own.